 Given the extreme performance delivery of these laptops’ components, it’s no surprise that they cannot offer a battery life longer than 5 hours.
 However, the Asus ROG fails dismally at this point.
 It is nevertheless, a worthy compromise point given the machine’s excellence in other areas.

 While the Acer Predator 17 is a cheaper option of the three, it lags the ROG on almost all features.
 The Razer Blade would have taken the mantle as the king of upmarket laptops.
-However, its prohibitive price leaves the Asus ROG Zephyrus GX501 as the best gaming high-end laptop of 2017.
+However, its prohibitive price leaves the Asus ROG Zephyrus GX501 as the best gaming high-end laptop.

 Top 5 Best Gaming Laptops Under $500

 Gamers understand that not all laptops are built the same.
 Similarly, manufacturers know that not all can afford a $1000 laptop.
 Here is where $500 gaming laptops come in.